Clipping Magic offers several neat tools to enable to you to get a really polished result - be sure to try them out before hitting download!

 For objects that are not lying flat, you can clip the drop shadow so that it only affects the parts that are close to the ground.

 You can also add a reflection / mirror shadow with configurable opacity and height.
+Use the offset to create a gap between the object and the reflection to make it appear to float about the surface.

 Add control points along the bottom of your subject to make the shadow follow the appropriate reflecting outline.